-Echeveria agavoides 'Rajoya' is extremely rare and hard to find Korean Echeveria.
-It is an attractive, succulent plant with numerous light green to pale bluish-green leaves in an erect, dense rosette, thick elliptic and acuminate, with tips flushed rich pink, more tinged hot pink in the outers.
+Echeveria 'Rajoya', also known as Echeveria agavoides 'Rajoya', is an attractive succulent with numerous fleshy leaves arranged in dense rosettes.
+The leaves are light green to pale bluish-green, with tips flushed rich pink and more tinged hot pink in the outers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

 Most Echeveria can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in a succulent or cacti mix and cover the dish until the new plant sprouts.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Next, knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.

 See more at: How to Grow and Care for Echeveria

 This succulent is an extremely rare and hard-to-find Korean Echeveria agavoides hybrid.